EddieAbbondanzio/clapbutton/README.md

 # ClapButton

 An easy to use, open source clap button similar to the one on medium.com.
-Allows users to clap once, or up to 50 times for an article.
-Only requires 3 lines of HTML to use.
-The button requires an API to function (more below).
+Allows users to clap once, or up to 50 times for a web page.
+Only requires 3 lines of HTML and an API to function (more below).
 For a turn key solution checkout https://clapbutton.com.

 ## Installation

 It doesn't take much to add the clap button to your site or blog.
-In the head of your HTML page you'll need to add a reference to our CSS file, and one more for our Javascript file.
+In the head of your HTML page you'll need to add a reference for a CSS file, and one more for a Javascript file.

 ```html
 <!-- In the <head> of your HTML page. -->